You are currently viewing Did you know? Greenland is 14 times smaller than Africa (despite the fake size you see on maps)!

 Animation to visualize the optical illusion

-Finally, someone developed this little animated gif that shows you quickly and clearly that traditional maps are very misleading.
+Someone developed this little animated GIF that shows you quickly and clearly that traditional maps are very misleading.

-Here is the real size of all the countries (animation).
+Here is the real size of all the countries.

 Animation of the real size of the countries (image credit: neilrkaye)